Texas bill would require DNA testing before death-penalty trials

 Ellis pointed to the case of Michael Morton, an innocent man who spent nearly 25 years in prison for the murder of his wife before DNA evidence exonerated him.
 While Morton did not face the death penalty, Ellis said his case exemplifies the problem of wrongful conviction.

-"Texas state government has been sensitized to the failures of its criminal justice system through the exoneration cases and particularly through the Michael Morton case," said Kathryn Kase, executive director of the Texas Defender Service, a nonprofit that aims to improve the quality of representation afforded those facing the death penalty.

-Abbott said conducting DNA testing before a trial rather than after would prevent people who have been convicted from asking for repeated tests of evidence.
+Abbott said conducting DNA testing before a trial rather than after would also prevent people who have been convicted from asking for repeated re-tests.

 Under the proposal, the state would pay for the DNA testing.
 Abbott and Ellis said they weren't yet sure how much that might cost.